Corneal abrasions account for over 2 in every 100 eye injuries each year.

 Even a minor scratch should be examined by a doctor to prevent infection and any other vision problems that can develop from an open wound.

-Early treatment can facilitate optimal healing and help to reduce the risk of complications.
+Early treatment can facilitate optimal healing and help to reduce the risk of permanent and sight-threatening complications.

 Corneal Scratch »